ispstiima/SPITTLEBUG_DB/README.md

 # Dataset: SPITTLEBUG_DB
 This dataset was created to support the publication of the accompanying article [1] and to make the data publicly available.
-It contains 365 images in .PNG and .JPG formats, captured at various resolutions using three different devices: an Intel RealSense D435, a Canon EOS1100D, and an iPhone 11.
-The images are intended for research in computer vision and machine learning, particularly for applications in pest monitoring and automated detection systems.
+It comprises 365 colour images, focusing on spittlebug foam.
+211 of these images were captured in April 2024 during a two-day campaign.
+For these 211 images, a manual semantic annotation was performed, generating PNG binary masks that precisely distinguish spittlebug foam pixels from the background.
+To further enhance usability, labels are also provided in YOLO (You Only Look Once) format as text files, both for segmentation and object detection.
+The remaining 154 images were collected during a separate two-day campaign in 2025.
+These images are unannotated and are intended for further testing purposes.
+The images were captured at various resolutions using three different devices: an Intel RealSense D435, a Canon EOS1100D, and an iPhone 11.
+The dataset is intended for research in computer vision and deep learning, particularly for applications in pest monitoring and automated detection systems.

 ## Subject Area
 - **Computer science**: artificial intelligence, computer vision, computer science applications, pattern recognition